The program consists of the following core activities

 Note that this is not exactly the same as the standard CNBC computational requirement.

-Any substitutions or exemptions from coursework must be recommended by the student’s advisor and approved by the program co-directors and the co-directors of graduate studies in Machine Learning.
+Any substitutions or exemptions from coursework must be recommended by the student’s advisor and approved by the program co-directors and the co-directors of graduate studies in MLD.

 Second year research requirement: All students will be required to complete a deeper computational project.
 The student’s work on the project should demonstrate that the student has 1) the ability to analyze and interpret experimental data in a particular area 2) the ability to develop and implement a computational approach incorporating the relevant level of biological detail and 3) the ability to organize, interpret and present the results of the computational work.
 This project should be a body of work suitable for publication.
 It is expected that the research will be written up as a paper to be submitted to a journal in the relevant field.
 In the second year, students are expected to work on research about 1/3 of their time during the academic year and full time during the summer.
 In most cases this project will be on an area related to the student’s eventual thesis project, and in most cases it should be completed by the end of the student’s second calendar year in the program.
 In addition, the results of the project will be presented publicly in the form of a seminar.
+This seminar must be advertised to both the PNC and ML communities at least one week prior to the event.
+(To advertise, send the talk announcement including the date, time, place, title, abstract, and faculty committee to the ML and PNC graduate program coordinators.)
 This project, which counts as the Data Analysis Project in MLD, will be evaluated by a committee consisting of at least three faculty, two of whom are PNC training faculty and one of whom is ML faculty appropriate to the topic.